IBM/securitization_blockchain/README.md

 Note that the Balance and Assets fields in the table are initially blank, but will be filled in as we associate assets with the originator.
 And as the originator receives processing fees and security sale proceeds, their Balance will increase as well

 Next, we'll create an Asset, which will require an outstanding balance, interest rate, and a payment period, which defines how many monthly payments they'll need to pay off their entire balance.
-This can be done by scrolling directly down to the "Assets" Table, clicking the "Create New Asset" button.
+This can be done by scrolling directly down to the `Assets` Table, clicking the `Create New Asset` button.
 <img src="https://i.imgur.com/BG8JMsq.png">

-Once the Asset has been created, we can also link it to an originator using the "Transfer Asset" button
+Once the Asset has been created, we can also link it to an originator using the `Transfer Asset` button
 <img src="https://i.imgur.com/N6PHrsr.png">

 The resulting table should then reflect the following
 <img src="https://i.imgur.com/ICd3Qt9.png">

-Create an Asset Pool via the "Create Pool" form by providing an ID.
-We can also transfer our asset(s) to the pool using the "Transfer Asset" button in the Assets table
+Create an Asset Pool via the `Create Pool` form by providing an ID.
+We can also transfer our asset(s) to the pool using the `Transfer Asset` button in the Assets table

 Create one or more "Securities".
 The create security form will require a ID, associated Asset Pool, and "Coupon Rate".
 The Coupon Rate defines the return on investment.

 Finally, we can create our Investors, which have the ability to buy and sell securities.
-This can be done by clicking the "Create Investor" button and providing a unique id.
+This can be done by clicking the `Create Investor` button and providing a unique id.
 Once the investor is created, we can then buy and sell securities using the respective buttons.
-So in this example, we'll do so by clicking the "Buy Security" button and providing the Security and Investor Id.
+So in this example, we'll do so by clicking the `Buy Security` button and providing the Security and Investor Id.

 Now we can simulate a mortgage payment and view the corresponding payment distributions.
 We can do so by scrolling back up to the Assets table selecting the "Process Payment" view, and entering an Asset Id and Payment Amount.